wkh237/react-native-fetch-blob/README.md

 # react-native-fetch-blob [![npm version](https://badge.fury.io/js/react-native-fetch-blob.svg)](https://badge.fury.io/js/react-native-fetch-blob)

-A react-native module for fetch file/image with custom headers, supports blob response data.
+A react-native module for fetch file/image with custom headers, supports blob response data, and upload/download progress.

 If you're dealing with image or file server that requires an `Authorization` token in the header, or you're having problem with `fetch` API when receiving blob data, you might try this module (this is also the reason why I made this).